-Here we review the current optical mechanical design of MagAO-X. The project is at the preship review level and has finished the design phase.
+Here we review the current optical mechanical design of MagAO-X. The project is post-PDR and has finished the design phase.
 The design presented here is the baseline to which all the optics and mechanics have been fabricated.
 The optical/mechanical performance of this novel extreme AO design will be presented here for the first time.
-Some highlights of the design are: 1) a floating, but height stabilized, optical table; 2) a woofer/ tweeter design (2040 actuator BMC MEMS tweeter DM with an ALPAO DM97 woofer DM); 3) 22 very compact optical mounts that have a novel locking clamp for additional thermal and vibrational stability; 4) A series of four pairs of super-polished off-axis parabolic (OAP) mirrors with a relatively wide FOV by matched OAP clocking; 5) an advanced very broadband (0.5-1.7μm) ADC design; 6) A Pyramid (PWFS), and post-coronagraphic LOWFS NCP wavefront sensor; 7) a vAPP coronagraph for starlight suppression very close-in to the star; 8) Twin science cameras to have twice the telescope efficiency and allow higher contrasts with simultaneous differential imaging (SDI).
-Currently MagAO-X is completely fabricated and tested in the lab.
-It is ready for preship review and then (pending a positive outcome shipping to Chile) for first light in December 2019 at the 6.5m Clay telescope.
+Some highlights of the design are: 1) a floating, but height stabilized, optical table; 2) a Woofer tweeter (2040 actuator BMC MEMS DM) design where the Woofer can be the current f/16 MagAO ASM or, more likely, fed by the facility f/11 static secondary to an ALPAO DM97 woofer; 3) 22 very compact optical mounts that have a novel locking clamp for additional thermal and vibrational stability; 4) A series of four pairs of super-polished off-axis parabolic (OAP) mirrors with a relatively wide FOV by matched OAP clocking; 5) an advanced very broadband (0.5-1.7μm) ADC design; 6) A Pyramid (PWFS), and post-coronagraphic LOWFS NCP wavefront sensor; 7) a vAPP coronagraph for starlight suppression.
+Currently all the OAPs have just been delivered, and all the rest of the optics are in the lab.
+Most of the major mechanical parts are in the lab or instrument, and alignment of the optics has occurred for some of the optics (like the PWFS) and most of the mounts.
+First light should be in early 2019.